Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Select Save from the File Menu or Click on the Save Toolbar Button.

-5. Select Compile from the Debug Menu to compile the Code and to make sure that everything is in order.
+5. Select Compile from the Debug Menu to compile the code and ensure that there are no errors in the Code.

 We will do a test run first and see how it works.
-Take note of this Point, we have selected the option [Event Procedure] in the Event Property to add the empty Subroutine Stubs on the Form Module (for the RaiseEvent action) for After Update, Got Focus, and Lost Focus Events.
+Take note of this Point, we have selected the option [Event Procedure] in the Event Property to add the empty Subroutine Stubs in the Form Module (for the RaiseEvent action) for the Events After Update, Got Focus, and Lost Focus.

-When we Compile the VBA Code the empty Program stubs will be removed from the Form Module and the [Event Procedure] option selected on the Event Properties will be deleted by Access System.
-If that happens then our idea will not work as planned.
-To prevent that we have added a Rem line 'Code in between the empty Event Procedure Stub.
+Note: When we compile the VBA Code, the empty Program stubs will be removed from the Form Module, and the [Event Procedure] option selected in the Event Properties will be deleted by the Access System.
+If that happens, then our idea will not work as planned.
+To prevent that, we have added a Rem line 'Code in between the empty Event Procedure Stub.

 There are other methods we can use for the RaiseEvent action rather than creating empty Subroutine stubs, which we will explore later.

-We have written VBA Code in the stand-alone Class Module Class1 to validate the entered Quantity Value (the valid value range is set as 1 to 10 only) and display a message based on the validity of the entered value.
-This is the trick that you have to watch for, capturing the Event of the Quantity Textbox control on the Form and executing the related Event Procedure Code in the Class1 Class Module.
+We have written VBA Code in the stand-alone Class Module Class1 to validate the entered Quantity Value (the valid value range is set as 1 to 10 only) and display a message based on the validity of the value entered.
+Try to figure out how the Event fired on the Form Module is captured in the Class1 Class Module, and the Quantity Textbox content is validated, and displays a status message.

 The GotFocus Event will change the Quantity Textbox's background color to Yellow, and the LostFocus Event will reset the color.